naveasy/Naveasy/README.md

 # Naveasy

 This library is heavly based on the old [free and open sourced version PRISM library v8](https://github.com/PrismLibrary/Prism/releases/tag/DNF).

-It was adapted to work with .NET MAUI and will be kept FREE and open source.
+It was adapted to work with .NET MAUI and will be kept FREE and open source going forward.

+It it works with:
+- .NET MAUI
+- Microsoft.Extensions.DependencyInjection
+- MAUI NavigatonPage (No support for shell until MSFT

 For now, to use it make sure all your views and view models follows the naming convention:
 - Your pages must be named: {whatever}Page